materialsproject/foundation/decisions/0003-scope-of-pymatgen-io-addons.md

-# Scope of emmet document models
+# Clarify Scope of pymatgen addons

 ## Context and Problem Statement